digital-asset/daml/ledger-service/lf-value-json/specification.rst

 Text
 ----

-Represented as JSON strings.
+Represented as strings.

 Bool
 ----

-Represented as JSON booleans.
+Represented as booleans.

 Record
 ------